jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 # MP3-ID3v2-Frames-Remixing

 Creators of new content ideas, involving the ID3v2 tag of MP3 files, need to create content prototypes.
 The Python scripts of this project may support this experimental content creation.
-There is a Python script, that exports parts such as the frames of a ID3v2 tag and the audio itself into separate binary files.
-Every frame of the ID3v2.4 tag will be stored in a single binary file.
-These files can be edited.
+Among the scripts there is a script, that exports parts of the MP3 file into separate binary files.
+This parts are single frames of the ID3v2.3 or ID3v2.4 tag of the MP3 file.
+These files can be edited by hex-editor.
+Or a number of newly created binary frame files can be added.
 Other binary frame files can be deleted.
-Or a number of newly created binary frame files can be added.
-There is another Python script, that reassembles these files into a new version of the MP3 file.
+Than another Python script can be used, that reassembles these files into a new version of the MP3 file.

 Why is this useful?
-Having separate binary files of every ID3v2.4 tag makes the bitwise editing (with a hex-editor) more easy.
-(And, as mentioned, adding new frames or deleting frames is possible too.)
+Having separate binary files of every ID3v2.4 tag makes the bitwise editing (with a hex-editor) more convenient.
+(And, as mentioned earlyer, adding new frames or deleting frames is possible too.)

 This, of course, is not a common task.

 ## id3v2TagExtractor.py